-For your listening pleasure, click on the link above to hear a song I recently recorded – “Full of Empty Space” Note: not recorded on the guitar listed above.
+For your listening pleasure while checking out my site, please click on the link above to hear a song I recently recorded – “Full of Empty Space“.
+I should note that it was was not recorded on the Uke shown above – but I like it anyway!

 This site is dedicated to my interest in making, repairing, and restoring stringed musical instruments.
 Personally, I don’t believe that we ever really “own” our instruments.
 We simply have the privilege of being around them for a while.